PulkitAgg/stack-navigation-with-tab-navigation-react-native/README.md

 Run your emulator using Android Studio or XCode.

 ### Step 5:
-Now you are ready with project jus hit this command on command line
+Now you are ready with project just hit this command on command line

 `$react-native run-android`